robindouglasjohnson/gruescript/docs/gruescript.md

 verbs will be attached to things rather than rooms (see the next chapter.)

+Room verbs are considered "permanent" and cannot be set with setverb.
+If you need to arbitrarily activate and deactivate verbs that are not tied to particular things, use [intransitive verbs](#intransitive_verbs).

 ## Tags

 Rooms may optionally have any number of arbitrary **tags**, added in